Emergency ascent: Buddy breathing ascent

 Ascent during which the diver is provided with breathing gas from the same demand valve (second stage regulator) as the donor, and they breathe alternately.
 The out-of air diver must attract the attention of a nearby diver and request to share air.
 If the chosen donor has sufficient gas, and is competent to share by this method, an emergency ascent may be accomplished safely.
 Accurate buoyancy control is still required, and the stress of controlling the ascent rate and maintaining the breathing procedure can be more than some divers can handle.
 There have been occurrences of uncontrolled ascent and panic, in some cases with fatal consequences to both divers.
 This procedure is best suited to divers who are well acquainted with each other, well practiced in the procedure, and highly competent in buoyancy control and ascent rate control.
 In most circumstances analysis of the risk would indicate that the divers should have an alternative breathing gas source in preference to relying on buddy breathing.
 Failure to provide alternative breathing gas without good reason would probably be considered negligent in professional diving.

 Assisted ascent

 Also known as octopus assisted ascent, assisted ascent is an emergency ascent during which the diver is provided with breathing gas by another diver via a demand valve other than the one in use by the donor during the ascent.
 This may be supplied from the same or a different cylinder, and from the same or a separate 1st stage regulator.
 The divers' breathing patterns are not constrained by each other, and they may breathe simultaneously.
 Task loading is reduced in comparison with buddy breathing, and the divers can concentrate on controlling the ascent.
+If the gas is supplied from an independent cylinder, the cylinder can be handed off to the out-of-gas diver, if there is a good reason to do so and this does not adversely affect buoyancy control and trim of either diver.